Maruf-Ahmed76/Tickets-selling-system/README.md

 ### Prerequisites

-For runing this application to your loacal machine, you need:
+For runing this application to your local machine, you need:

 ```
 A C++ compiler